lsst-dm/dmtn-094/index.rst

 X.509 certificates are handled in Layer 4 in the OSI model, which typically leads to a more complicated setup of servers, clients, and applications.

-OAuth tokens are handled in Layer 7 of the OSI model, which adds flexibilty to configuration.
+OAuth tokens are handled in Layer 7 of the OSI model, which adds flexibility to configuration.

 OAuth tokens can include additional claims that are useful for application developers.

-Capabilties-based tokens allow issuance of tokens scoped accordingly to the services that a given application may require.
-A user may select only the capabilties needed for given use case, limiting access to sensitive information, such as `query history <#data-and-service-classifications>`__.
+Capabilities-based tokens allow issuance of tokens scoped accordingly to the services that a given application may require.
+A user may select only the capabilities needed for given use case, limiting access to sensitive information, such as `query history <#data-and-service-classifications>`__.
 This is most important in lower trust environments, such as grid computing or shared university clusters.